 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.
 This post is sponsored by Idaho® Potatoes.
 All opinions and photos are my own.

 I was given two copies of the book “Smashed, Mashed, Boiled & Baked” by Raghavan Iyer.
 One to keep and a copy to give away!
 The giveaway is at the end of the post, so make you scroll all the down for your chance to win.
 This is a great cookbook to have, especially if you are a potato lover!

 One of the things I especially like about this recipe is the texture of the potatoes.
-They have a crispy outside and a tender, fluffy inside.
-The flavor is amazing and just spicy enough without feeling like a 5 alarm fire with your mouth.
 If you are not a fan of heat, by all means reduce the peppers to one.
 The sour cream will help to combat the heat, so I suggest a dip for serving alongside the spicy spuds.
 A friend of ours who can’t tolerate spicy foods found them to be tolerable.
 In fact, she asked for more!

 If you plan to serve these on a platter – whether it be for dinner with guests or a Super Bowl party, you’ll need a little green.
 While these potatoes are the star of the show, they could use a little punch of color.
 Consider fresh herbs or lemon and lime wedges on the platter to brighten it up a bit and make it more visually appealing.

 Did I mention this recipe also helps get out your frustrations?
 For one thing, you get to smash them!
 And that’s always a good time.
 I flattened mine with a heavy glass measuring cup, but feel free to use a potato masher if you have one.
 Either way, you just need to flatten them out.